 The Cambridge Cohort – Mammography East-Anglia Digital Imaging Archive (CC-MEDIA)

 The Department of Radiology at University of Cambridge is conducting research to test how well AI algorithms which have been developed by different groups and companies perform in the context of breast cancer screening, with a view to improving screening.
-To find out more, you can read the summary.
+To find out more, you can read the full summary or a short summary.

 Norwich Breast Screening will be providing data to help build a database containing mammograms from approximately 150,000 women to be representative of the UK population.
 If you do not wish your data to be included in this research project, or would like further information, please contact us on 01223 348937 or email@example.com.